TCM Diagnostic Pattern

 Below you will find various relationships to the concept of and potential approaches for blood stagnation.

-Blood Stagnation is one of many possible underlying factors from a TCM perspective for health issues, such as abdominal pain, amenorrhea (absence of menstruation), anemia, angina, arrhythmia (palpitations), atherosclerosis, atrial fibrillation, bedwetting, bells palsy, blood clot, cardiomyopathy (dilated), chest pain, coma, congestive heart failure, convulsions, coronary artery disease, deafness (hearing loss), delirium, dementia, depression, diabetes type ii, disseminated intravascular coagulation (dic), dizziness (vertigo), dysmenorrhea (menstrual pain - cramps), emphysema, endometriosis, epigastric pain, fever, gastritis, headache, hemiplegia, hypersomnia, hypertension (high blood pressure), hypochondriac pain, incontinence, infertility, irregular menstruation, lung cancer, myasthenia gravis, myocardial infarction, nausea, nephrotic syndrome, neuritis, neuropathy, numbness, obesity (weight loss), osteoarthritis (oa), palpitations, pancreatic cancer, pancreatitis, parkinson's disease (pd), peptic ulcer, psoriasis, raynaud's disease, rheumatoid arthritis (ra), rosacea, scleroderma, stroke (cva), transient ischemic attack (tia), trauma, trigeminal neuralgia, ulcerative colitis, vomiting among others, often involving layered combinations of issues.
+Blood Stagnation is one of many possible underlying factors from a TCM perspective for health issues such as abdominal pain, amenorrhea (absence of menstruation), anemia, angina, arrhythmia (palpitations), atherosclerosis, atrial fibrillation, bedwetting, bells palsy, blood clot, cardiomyopathy (dilated), chest pain, coma, congestive heart failure, convulsions, coronary artery disease, deafness (hearing loss), delirium, dementia, depression, diabetes type ii, disseminated intravascular coagulation (dic), dizziness (vertigo), dysmenorrhea (menstrual pain - cramps), emphysema, endometriosis, epigastric pain, fever, gastritis, headache, hemiplegia, hypersomnia, hypertension (high blood pressure), hypochondriac pain, incontinence, infertility, irregular menstruation, lung cancer, myasthenia gravis, myocardial infarction, nausea, nephrotic syndrome, neuritis, neuropathy, numbness, obesity (weight loss), osteoarthritis (oa), palpitations, pancreatic cancer, pancreatitis, parkinson's disease (pd), peptic ulcer, psoriasis, raynaud's disease, rheumatoid arthritis (ra), rosacea, scleroderma, stroke (cva), transient ischemic attack (tia), trauma, trigeminal neuralgia, ulcerative colitis, and/or vomiting.

 When developing an acupuncture protocol a practitioner is very often focusing on the causal diagnoses in Chinese Medicine terms, not on the condition itself.
 To guide you towards treatment potentials, blood stagnation is referenced in the following acupuncture protocol sections: